 - refuse to specify a person as a designated premises supervisor

-If you disagree with the our decision following a hearing, you have the right to appeal to the magistrates’ court.
+If you disagree with our decision following a hearing, you have the right to appeal to the magistrates’ court.

 For further information on licensing policies follow the link for current statement of licensing policy